opencog/atomspace/Design-Notes-C.md

 true/false, indicating if the guard will allow this grounding to pass.

 `GuardLink` probably needs to be executable, in analogy to `RuleLink`, so as to reduce it's own body.
-Ivix move that code out of `RuleLink`.
+Viz move that code out of `RuleLink`.

 get_variables().substitute(body, vm, _silent);
 Variables::substitute throws when guard fails.